lakudo/raku/content/post/hello-welcome-to-my-first-blog-post.md

   - "Miscellaneous"
 ---

 Hi everyone!
-Weclome to my first blog post launched on tilde.club.
+Weclome to my first blog post launched on netlify.com.
 I hope that I can often to update my blogs!Publish what you learn,Share knowledge with others.
 Keep being curious and happy posting! [@](http://tilde.club/~canary/map.html)